 What is Stackify Retrace?

-We call it Retrace because of it’s ability to help you retrace what your code is doing to quickly find bugs and performance problems.
+We call it Retrace because of its ability to help you retrace what your code is doing and to quickly find bugs and performance problems.

-Retrace is a simple to use SaaS application monitoring solution that combines several key products:
+Retrace is an easy-to-use SaaS application monitoring solution that combines several key products:

 - APM - code level application performance visibility